-During childhood, myopia is typically treated with glasses or contact lenses.
-Refractive surgery, such as LASIK, is typically used in adults once the refractive error has stabilized.
-In progressive myopia, the near-sightedness often begins in early childhood, and worsens through adolescence.
-Many patients and families inquire about why progressive myopia occurs and want to know ways to slow down progression of high myopia.
+During childhood, myopia (nearsightedness) is typically treated with glasses or contact lenses.
+Refractive surgery, such as LASIK or PRK, is typically used in adults once the glasses prescription is no longer changing.
+In progressive myopia, the near-sightedness often begins in early childhood, and worsens as the child grows.
+Many patients and families inquire about why myopia increases and want to know if there are ways to slow it down.

-There is definitely a genetic component to myopia, so if there is a family history of nearsightedness, it is more likely to occur.
-Also, some large studies have noted that children who spend more time outdoors are less likely to develop myopia.
-The exact reason is unclear, but it has been theorized that exposure to sunlight may have an effect.
-Excessive near work at a young age may also play a role, but again, this has not been definitively proven.
+There is a strong genetic component to myopia, so if either parent is near-sighted, the child is more likely to become near-sighted.
+Some large studies have noted that children who spend more time outdoors are less likely to develop myopia.
+The exact reason is unclear, but it is thought that exposure to sunlight may be beneficial.
+Other studies have suggested that a lot of near work at a young age may be harmful.

 Jones LA, Sinnott LT, Mutti DO, Mitchell GL, Moeschberger ML, Zadnik K. Parental history of myopia, sports and outdoor activities, and future myopia.
 Invest Ophthalmol Vis Sci.
 2007 Aug;48(8):3524-32.